kinode-dao/kinode/README.md

 ```
 m our@eth:distro:sys '{"AddProvider": {"chain_id": <SOME_CHAIN_ID>, "trusted": true, "provider": {"RpcUrl": "<WS_RPC_URL>"}}}'
 ```
-We will soon add a settings GUI for this.

-You can also do the same thing by using the `--rpc` boot flag with an Optimism WebSockets RPC URL.
+You can also do the same thing by using the `--rpc` boot flag with an Optimism WebSockets RPC URL, or going to the Settings app once booted into a node.

 ## Distro and Runtime processes